Yash4900/GameHub-/README.md

 For playing run gamehub.py file.

-GameHub is a project where we have made 3 different games and integrated into one python project Games are pretty simple to play.
-All three of made it to explore gaming library in python.
+GameHub is a project where we have made 3 different games and integrated into one python project.
+Games are pretty simple to play.
+All three of us made it to explore gaming library in python.
 Games are:
 1. Snake.
 2. Flappy Bird.